Can consuming mushrooms help you fight cancer? The answer depends on what type of mushroom you’re having.

 Turkey Tail Mushroom Side Effects

 For the most part, turkey tail mushrooms are safe when taken in small doses.
 The recommended dosage is usually around 3g/day for cancer patients.
-For up to 12 weeks, whole turkey tail mushroom can be taken by mouth in a daily dose of 2.4g.
-Of course, it’s always a good idea to talk to your health provider before taking a supplement.
+For up to 12 weeks, whole turkey tail mushroom can be taken orally in a daily dose of 2.4g.
+Of course, talking to your health provider before taking a supplement is always a good idea.

 In addition, some cancer patients who took turkey tail mushrooms along with chemotherapy experienced symptoms such as vomiting, nausea, and a loss of appetite.
-It is unclear whether these symptoms are due to the mushrooms themselves or the chemotherapy treatment.
+Whether these symptoms are due to the mushrooms themselves or the chemotherapy treatment is unclear.

 Anyone who suffers from a mushroom or mold allergy should stay away from turkey tail mushrooms since they are fungi.